Need for a Mined Land Reclamation Permit

 "Mining" means the extraction of overburden and minerals from the earth; the preparation and processing of minerals, including any activities or processes used for the extraction or removal of minerals from their original location and the preparation such as washing, cleaning, crushing, stockpiling or other processing at the mine location that makes a mineral suitable for commercial, industrial, or construction use.

-Or the excavation of 100 cubic yards or more of minerals in or adjacent to any body of water not subject to NYSDEC permitting authority for their disturbance, "unprotected waters", under Protection Waters legislation (Article 15 of the Environmental Conservation Law).
+- More than 100 cubic yards or more of a mineral(s) is (are) removed in or adjacent to any body of water not subject to NYSDEC permitting authority for their disturbance, "unprotected waters", under Protection Waters legislation (Article 15 of the Environmental Conservation Law) or the Public Lands Law.

 Mineral is defined as any naturally formed, usually inorganic, solid material located on or below the surface of the earth including but not limited to architectural stone, gem stones, limestone, granite, ore, bluestone, gravel and sand.
 Peat and topsoil are also considered to be minerals.

 You must obtain all necessary permits before commencing work on a project that requires any DEC permit.
 Persons commencing work on such a project before obtaining the required permits, and any contractors engaged in such work, are subject to enforcement action by the DEC.
-Such action may include:
+Such action may include any or all of the following:

 - Civil or criminal court action, or both,

-- An order to remove structures or materials or perform other remedial action, or both a fine and an order.
+- An order to remove structures or materials or perform other remedial action, including the reclamation of all affected lands.

 - Extraction of substances which exist naturally in a fluid state, such as oil and gas (covered by the Oil, Gas, and Solution Mining permit program);